BTemplates Blog

 Social icons on footer.
 Screenshot.

-The same applies to the bar with social icons on header:
+The same applies to the social icons bar in the header:

 Social icons on header.
 Screenshot.